helenarichie/helenarichie.github.io/_posts/2023-01-18-Modeling-Dust-Sputtering.md

 \\( \frac{dN_\text{sp}}{dt}=2\pi a^2\sum n_i \langle Y_iv\rangle \,\, (\text{thermal}) \\)

-The primary difference between these two is the velocity dependence that the non-thermal form has, in addition to temperature and density dependence.
-Using the universal yields that resulting from this paper (shown below), the thermal form depends only on density and temperature.
+The primary difference between these two is the velocity dependence that the non-thermal form has, in addition to gas temperature and density dependence.
+Using the universal yields that resulting from this paper (shown below), the thermal form depends only on gas density and temperature.

 <img src="/assets/img/posts/tielens_yields.png" alt="Tielens (1994) Universal Sputtering Yields" width="400"/>

+These curves are described in Tielens et al. (1994) in Table 4, which gives coefficients for the fith-order polynomial fit for five types of dust grains, and preceding sections of that paper detail how the yield for each material was calculated.